-Onside kicks in football are a last desperation attempt for the offense to get the ball back to score or tie the football game.
+Onside kicks in football are a last desperate attempt for the offense to get the ball back to score or tie the football game.

 Kickers will kick a low line drive with hopes the ball will bounce off the receiving team or that they will mishandle the football.
 Once the ball travels 10 yards, it’s legal for the kicking team to try to recover the onside kick.

 An onside kick is an exciting play and a fun moment for fans because teams can score points and change the game’s outcome.

 Our learning center is packed with techniques, schemes, and more!

 If you’re looking for more in-depth breakdowns & coaching resources, visit our coaching resource page here.